threecleartones/mon-pages/README.md

 ## Next steps

-I'm working on a way to add tab completion - it looks somewhat straightforward but it differs depending on your shell.
+I'm working on a way to add tab completion - at the moment you have to type (and therefore know) the exact name of the file.
+Tab completion looks somewhat straightforward but it differs depending on your shell.
 Figuring it out for zsh at the moment.